hetalang/HetaSimulator.jl/docs/src/tutorial/sim.md

     Parameters:
 ```

-To simulate the selected scenarios one can use `scenarios` argument.
+To simulate only the selected scenarios from the `Platform` one can use `scenarios` argument.

 ```julia
 res_selected = sim(p, scenarios = [:dose_1, :dose_10, :dose_100])